Performance & Limitations

 Type Conversion

-Fields from parsed JSON may arrive as strings and require explicit type conversion before numeric operations:
+Fields from parsed JSON may arrive as strings and require explicit type conversion before numeric operations.
+When using the Code Processor, you typically extract and convert fields using an OTTL Transform processor first:

 set(attributes["test_id"], Int(body["test_id"]))